Diving Deep Into Feedforward Neural Nets | Towards AI

 From this, we can generalize the partial derivative equation.

-Right now we should take a moment to note how the derivative of the Loss is different for the derivative of the Cost.
+Right now we should take a moment to note how the derivative of the Loss is different from the derivative of the Cost.

 We’ll later see how this small change manifests itself in the calculation of the gradient.